nadyakant/Data_Analyst_Portfolio/README.md

 # Welcome to my Data Portfolio

-Here you'll be able to discover example SQL queries, Excel dashboards and Tableu Visualizations united by the topic of Marine life, so have a seat and give me а minute to upload some more content.
+Here you'll be able to discover example SQL queries, Excel dashboards and Tableau Visualizations united by the topic of Marine life, so have a seat and give me а minute to upload some more content.
 Thanks!

 Let's start simple...
 ## 👨‍💻 About Me